 COVID-19 – If your exams were cancelled due to COVID-19, please include any essay or coursework results you have received to date in your application.

 Slaughter and May is committed to ensuring that our recruitment processes are barrier-free and as inclusive as possible to everyone.
 This includes making adjustments for people who have a disability or long-term condition.
-If you have any questions, or require any adjustments to be made to the application and interview process or to attend a work experience opportunity with us, please contact Grace Powell, Trainee Recruitment Adviser via email or on 020 7090 5324.
+If you have any questions, or require any adjustments to be made to the application and interview process or to attend a work experience opportunity with us, please contact Grace Powell, Trainee Recruitment Operations Specialist via email or on 020 7090 5324.

 For all other application, interview or general queries, please visit the work experience FAQs page.
 If you have a question which has not been answered there, please contact the Trainee Recruitment Team via email or on 020 7090 4454.
 (Enquiries only - we do not accept applications by email).

 Your cover letter should tell us about you, why you are interested in a career in law and why you are applying to Slaughter and May.
 You should also include any other information which you think may be relevant to your application.
 Please ensure that your cover letter is no longer than one side of A4 and address it to Janine Arnold, Head of Trainee Recruitment.

 We recommend that your CV is no more than 2 sides of A4.
 The information included should be factual – tell us what you have done, where and when.
 You should include details of everything you have been involved with, whether or not these activities are related to a career in law.
 We want to understand your journey and how you spend your time outside of your studies.